 Origin and Foundation

 In 2006, 14 space agencies began a series of discussions on global interests in space exploration.
 Together they took the unprecedented step of elaborating a vision for peaceful robotic and human space exploration, focusing on destinations within the solar system where humans may one day live and work, and developed a common set of key space exploration themes.
 This vision was articulated in The Global Exploration Strategy: The Framework for Coordination, which was released in May 2007.
-A key finding of this Framework Document was the need to establish a voluntary, non-binding international coordination mechanism through which individual agencies may exchange information regarding interests, objectives, and plans in space exploration with the goal of strengthening both individual exploration programmes as well as the collective effort.
+A key finding of this framework document was the need to establish a voluntary, non-binding international coordination mechanism through which individual agencies may exchange information regarding interests, objectives, and plans in space exploration with the goal of strengthening both individual exploration programmes as well as the collective effort.
 This coordination mechanism is the International Space Exploration Coordination Group (ISECG).

 Terms of Reference

 ISECG is open to any space agency interested in collaboration to pursue space exploration goals.
 If you are interested in more information about the ISECG membership please contact the ISECG Secretariat at firstname.lastname@example.org.